0xced/Chisel/README.md

 Add the [Chisel](https://www.nuget.org/packages/Chisel/) NuGet package to your project using the NuGet Package Manager or run the following command:

-⚠️ The NuGet package is not yet published.

 ```sh
 dotnet add package Chisel
 ```